With so many retirement planning options out there, it’s easy to get overwhelmed. And you don’t want to make a rush decision, either.

 Ask your provider for a list of features for each plan.
 Poll your employees to see what they want and compare the answers to the options.
 A retirement plan that doesn’t provide the same benefits your employees desire won’t get much participation.

-8. How is the retirement plan provider’s customer service?
+8. How solid is the provider’s customer service?

 Thorough management of your plan requires you and your plan’s administrator to frequently work closely with one another.
 Therefore, it’s important that they offer continual support and interaction.

 Providers that offer online options and make an effort to stay in contact with you through regular communications, such as routine statements, reports and newsletters, make it simple for you to stay well-informed about your plan and your provider’s status.